PhoenixTales/wiki.gothicarchive.org/locations.md

   - later called in German `Verlassenes Kastell` (`VK`, Abandoned Castle), `Altes Kastell` or `Versammlungsplatz` (Meeting Place)
   - in the final English translation called `Old Citadel`
 - completely ruined, abandoned remains of old fortress on the top a steep hill
+- `They call it the old citadel but there's hardly anything left of it other than the foundation walls.
+It's been a ruin for many decades.`
 - originally, the _New Camp_ was more in the south and the _Old Citadel_ was on a mountain just west from it, with all the fields in front of it and the river from the _New Camp_ running through the fields
   - in the final game moved to the _orc territorry_
 - _The Negotiator_ lives in there